 After getting used to almost having the island to ourselves, it was hard to picture what Ios would be like in the middle of summer.
 When the streets of Chora pound to the beat of music pumping out of the bars and streets are packed with a mass of travellers.
 When the sandy beaches are covered in sunbathers and the water full of boats and windsurfers.

 I loved our peaceful version of off-season Ios, but I couldn’t help wondering what it would be like to see the other side of the island in summer – with beach bar sunsets and dancing until dawn.
 So is off-season Ios right for you, or would peak season suit you better?

 Visit Ios off-season: if you want a peaceful, relaxing trip and you don’t like crowds, you want more interaction with locals, you want to save money on accommodation and travel, you don’t mind self-catering or eating out at a limited selection of restaurants.

 Don’t: if you want to party all night and meet lots of international travellers, you want to eat out for every meal at a variety of places, you want guaranteed sunshine and to spend every day on the beach, or you want a big range of activities to keep you occupied.

 How to get to Ios, Greece

-There’s no airport on Ios, so you’ll need to catch a ferry to reach the island.
-The nearest airport is in Santorini, then it’s a 35-minute ferry trip to reach Ios.
-Or you can fly into Athens where ferries run from the Piraeus and Rafina ports to Ios, taking around seven hours on the regular service or four hours on the fast ferries.
-There are also ferry connections from other Greek islands like Naxos, Paros, Mykonos and Crete if you’re planning an island-hopping trip.
+There’s no airport in Ios, so you’ll need to catch a ferry to reach the island.
+The nearest airport is in Santorini, then it’s around 40 minutes by ferry from Santorini’s Athinios port to Ios.
+Or you can fly to Athens where ferries run from Piraeus and Rafina ports to Ios, taking around seven hours on the regular service or four hours on high-speed ferries.

 How to get around Ios